riverspirit/Card-Generator/README.md

 Card Generator
 ==============

-Visiting card generator for the Moz community
+Business card generator for the Mozilla community

 ## How to add new card template ##